dinhomathias/Amc/Transition-guide-to-Version-4.0.md

 All changes can also be reviewed in our [official documentation](http://pythonhosted.org/python-telegram-bot/py-modindex.html)!
 ## Dispatcher

-For using coming for an RC release predating 26th of April, 2016, please note the subtle changes in "filters" syntax (upper/lower case).
+For users coming from RC release predating 26th of April, 2016, please note the subtle changes in "filters" syntax (upper/lower case).

 The `Dispatcher` class has now a cleaner interface and more precise Message filtering.
 Instead of many methods with long names like `Dispatcher.addTelegramMessageHandler(handler)`, we now only have two of those methods: